rumbleFTW/ailurn/README.md

        git clone https://github.com/rumbleFTW/ailurn.git
        cd ailurn
    ```

    Also create a .env file in ailurn/src/ and include GOOGLE_API_KEY=<YOUR_KEY_HERE>

-4. Create a virtual environment (optional but recommended):
+   ii.
+Create a virtual environment (optional but recommended):

    ```bash
    python -m venv venv
    source venv/bin/activate # On Windows: venv\Scripts\activate
    ```

-5. Install dependencies:
+   iii.
+Install dependencies:

    ```bash
    pip install -r requirements.txt
    ```

-6. Run the application
+   iv.
+Run the application

    ```bash
    python app.py
    ```

+   v.
 Access the application at in your web browser.

    Follow the on-screen instructions to choose a research paper and customize the podcast settings.